What Does Direct Sales Mean? [The Complete Guide for 2023]

 In-Home Parties

-Although falling out of style within many direct sales companies, running “parties” has historically been the stereotypical sales strategy of the direct sales industry as a whole.
+Although falling out of style within many multilevel marketing companies, running “parties” has historically been the stereotypical sales strategy of the direct sales industry as a whole.

 These “parties” are sales events presented as fun social gatherings including food, games, and a product demonstration.

-Sellers may host their own parties within their home or another local location, or they may recruit an interested customer (or prospect) to host a party in their own home, in exchange for free or discounted products offered by the company or by the seller.
+Retailers may host their own parties within their home or another local location.
+Or they may recruit an interested customer (or prospect) to host a party in their own home, in exchange for free or discounted products offered by the company or by the seller.

-These future party hosts will then invite people within their own sphere of influence, allowing the seller’s product exposure to expand to new groups for each new party hosted.
+These party hosts will be in charge of inviting people within their own sphere of influence, allowing the retailer's product exposure to expand to new groups for each new party hosted.

-When running these parties, sellers are typically encouraged to try to get at least 1 additional party booking from someone attending the party, so that they can continue to get a steady flow of business exposure.
+When running these parties, retailers are typically encouraged to try to get at least 1 additional party booking from one of the party attendees, so that they can continue to get a steady flow of business exposure.

 Online Parties

-Playing off the in-home party strategy, online parties are becoming the more dominant method for direct sellers trying to promote their product.
+Playing off the in-home party strategy, online parties are becoming more dominant for direct sellers trying to promote their product.

 The concept is similar to an in-home party, except that the “party” is hosted entirely online, often via a social media platform such as Facebook.

 Though there are variations of this format, typically, the seller posts a series of engaging and/or informational posts in real time within a party group or event.
-The seller often also does some kind of live video during the appointed party time.
+The seller may also stream some kind of live video during the appointed party time.

 Friends, family, and acquaintances that the party host has invited to the party page see and interact with the posts and may or may not make a purchase at the conclusion of the party.

-As with in-home parties, the seller tries to encourage someone participating in the party to agree to host their own party in the future, so that the business model can continue.
+As with in-home parties, the retailer tries to encourage someone participating in the party to agree to host their own party in the future, so that the business model can continue.

 Live Sales